 - Injured persons are predominantly male, people 15 and 44 years of age and people on Medicaid or without health insurance, proxies for low income.

-- People with neurologic conditions, substance use disorders and major psychiatric conditions are more likely to suffer an injury from law enforcement that requires hospital care.
+- People with neurologic conditions, substance use disorders and major psychiatric conditions, and persons who are homeless are more likely to suffer an injury from law enforcement that requires hospital care.

 - Injuries suffered by civilians are consistent with known control tactics used by law enforcement targeting the head and upper extremities.

 - Civilian injuries are not isolated to major urban centers but occur throughout the state.

 - Only about 24 percent of patients were discharged to courts or the custody of law enforcement, suggesting that 75% of civilians injured by law enforcement are not charged with a crime or arraigned.